Associate professor, deputy head of department

 Fields of interest

-Patient and user engagement/involvement; personcentred care; aging; migration; health services research; co-created science; outreach; impact; mixed-methods studies; intervention studies.
+Patient and user engagement/involvement; personcentred care; aging; migration; health services research; participatory methods; co-created science; outreach; impact; mixed-methods studies; intervention studies.

 Teaching: A range of different academic programs including the BA and MA in Public Health Sciences, the Master of Public Health (MPH) program, the MA in Global Health, MA in Health Sciences and BA in Human Nutrition.